Programmatic Advertising Types: RTB, DSP, SSP & DMP

 In a Preferred Deal, publishers provide the marketer with premium inventory at a pre-agreed set eCPM pricing.
 Although eCPMs are a little more, marketers pay to basically have “first dibs” on exclusive ad space.
 Before the inventory goes to open auction, a marketer with a preferred deal has the chance to place a real-time bid at the pre-negotiated fixed eCPM price when an ad request comes in.
 There is no warranty on inventory.

-Types of programmatic advertising
+Types of Programmatic Advertising

 Publishers may effectively monetize core inventory via successful programmatic campaigns across all types of programmatic advertising.
 There are four main types of programmatic advertising: real-time bidding (RTB), demand-side platforms (DSPs), supply-side platforms (SSPs), and data management platforms (DMPs).
 Each of these plays a different role in the programmatic ad ecosystem, and understanding how they work together is key to effectively using programmatic advertising to reach your target audience.
-All types of programmatic advertising has its own pros and cons.
+All types of programmatic advertising have their own pros and cons.
 Therefore, you must decide at the start which type of programmatic advertising do you need for your digital marketing.

 Real-time Bidding (RTB)